Goshido/android-vulkan/docs/vulkan-memory-view.md

 <img src="./images/vulkan-memory-viewer.png"/>

-A couple notes about data intepretation:
+A couple notes about data interpretation:

 `Chunk #0: 75.30Mb, 59%` means that memory chunk contains 75.30 Mb data which is in use and has occupancy of 59% used memory.